hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 ### Getting setup

-Let's get started by opening RStudio and opening up the project that we created yesterday.
+Let's get started by opening RStudio and opening up the project that we created last lessson.

 1. Go to the File menu and select 'Open project ...'
 2. Navigate to `~/Desktop/DEanalysis/` and double click on the `DEanalysis.Rproj` file